Bricktech2000/Resume/resume.md

 - ported logo from raster to vector
 - refreshed Discord server with clearer roles and introduction
 - Designed internal Notion workspace, improving short-term planning by providing single central platform to capture meeting minutes and track task progress.
+- Reorganized Discord server of over **1000 members** by creating clearer roles and introduction channels, improving user experience and onboarding.
 -->

 <!-- 1147 members on Discord server as of September 19 2023 19:08 -->